 (VariBench, S2648, Ssym ) and multiple (PTmul) site protein variants reporting for each of them the PCC and RMSE values.

 The performance of both methods are compared with those achived by selected group of algorithms.
 For this comparison we calculated the performance of all

-the methods on the Ssym dataset that collects structures of both wild-type and mutant proteins.
+the methods on two datasets of single (s96) and multiple (m28) site amino acid variants.
 The results of this comparison is reported in the following table.

 All the predictions and datasets are available in the tar file ddgun-preds.tar.gz.
 The following repository on zenodo includes all the predictions calculated with in first version of DDGun which run hhblits on the uniprot20_2016_02 database.